 - Make a Snow Fort (with or without adults).

 - Curl up on the couch and watch movies.
-(Enough said)
+(Enough said).
+I love this one, selfishly.

 - Shovel the Snow (the kids, I mean).
 It’s painful, I know and some kids are better than others but we try to make it mandatory (at least for a little bit).
 Instilling a work ethic in our kids in painful at times but I believe in the long run, it will serve them well.
 Teach a man to fish….